Fish Lake Environmental Education Center

-Located in Lapeer, Mich., the Fish Lake Environmental Education Center offers graduate and undergraduate courses in an accelerated format.
-The Center, 90 miles from EMU's main campus, is nestled within 240 acres of fields, woodlands and wetlands.
-It's adjacent to the 5,070-acre Lapeer State Game Area and provides an extraordinary diversity of ecological communities and habitats characteristic of southern and central Michigan.
+Located in Lapeer, Michigan, the Fish Lake Environmental Education Center offers graduate and undergraduate courses in an accelerated format.
+The property is nestled within 240 acres of fields, woodlands and wetlands and provides an extraordinary diversity of ecological communities and habitats characteristic of southern and central Michigan.

 Geologically the area is an interlobate or kettle-moraine region.
 Such areas typically exhibit a great variety of continental glacial features within relatively small areas.
-Therefore it is possible to find both wet and dry kettles, recessional moraines, till plains, outwash plains, kames and an esker on or very near the site.
+Both wet and dry kettles, recessional moraines, till plains, outwash plains, kames and an esker can be found on or very near the center.

-Because of the diverse topography and the location of the center near the border of southern and northern Michigan climatic zones, an unusual variety of interesting biota is available for study.
-Many large and small lakes of various water types, several streams and the Flint River are within easy reach for aquatic studies.
-Both a tamarack bog on the site and a spruce bog nearby offer interesting study possibilities.
-Terrestrial communities are equally diverse and range from old field through oak-hickory forest.
-A number of temporary ponds are to be found both in the open and in wooded areas.
-Typical cedar swamps with ground hemlock and a diverse orchid population are located nearby.
+The diverse topography and unique location of Fish Lake near the border of southern and northern Michigan climatic zones promise an exciting variety of interesting species to study.
+Many large and small lakes, several streams and the Flint River are within easy reach for aquatic studies.
+Both a tamarack bog at Fish Lake and a spruce bog nearby offer unique study opportunities.
+Terrestrial communities are equally diverse and range from old fields to oak-hickory forest.
+A number of ephemeral ponds are found both in the open and in wooded areas.
 Even a few of the original (pre-lumbering) pines and hemlocks can be found scattered on the site.
-Such a rich area cannot be detailed adequately here, but those who wish to study and observe the diversity of the life to be found in Michigan will not be disappointed.